Sovereign Producer: How to Build Your Own Kingdom in a World Without States.

 (4) Do Not Fear Trial and Error

 You should understand by now.
 Meta-ability isn’t about a craftsman’s personal study.
 It is about understanding the customer’s context and perception structure.
+The key is for the producer, as an artist, to bring their unique style to life and create a rich, immersive experience for the customer.
 Therefore, you cannot learn the “Resistance of the World” by toying around in your bedroom.
 Real “Immersion” begins only when you sell your product for money.
 When a customer complains.
 When your survival is on the line.

 To old craftsmen, trial and error was a “Cost.”
 Failure meant wasted materials and starvation.
 The virtue was to hide behind the master’s back and copy avoiding failure.
 But now, “Trial and Error” is the most expensive content.